100prznt/EzoGateway/README.md

 1. Downlaod the latest release from the [release feed](https://github.com/100prznt/EzoGateway/releases/latest) (You need the \*.appx file, find unter __Assets__)
 2. Open the __Windows Device Portal__, by default you found it under port 8080 (e.g. `http://<IP of your RaspberryPi>:8080`)
 3. Navigate to __Apps__ -> __Apps Manager__
-4. Select the downloaded application package (from step 1) and click __Install__ Before doing so, make sure that no old version of EzoGateway is running or installed!
+4. Select the downloaded application package (\*.appx file from step 1) and click __Install__ Before doing so, make sure that no old version of EzoGateway is running or installed!
 5. Mark the EzoGateway App to default Startup app (maybe you must reload the Apps manager page, to see the EzoGateway in the list)
 6. If the EzoGateway App not starts automaticaly click __Action__ -> __Start__
 7. Wait a few seconds and go to the __EzoGateway - Settings__ page, located under `http://<IP of your RaspberryPi>:591/web/sys/config.html`